Last updated on March 25, 2026

 Are Oil Counters Good?

-Oil counters are the kind of mechanic that'll appeal to Johnny players who like to do stuff and move counters around.
+Oil counters are the kind of mechanic that'll appeal to Johnny players who like to move counters around.
 Some cards look particularly interesting and powerful, like Urabrask's Forge and Norn's Wellspring.

 I for one love these puzzle-y mechanics where you sometimes feel like you’ve built a nice engine, and sometimes it looks iffy.